IQSS/dataverse/doc/sphinx-guides/source/developers/performance.rst

 Solr
 ~~~~

 While in the past Solr performance hasn't been much of a concern, in recent years we've noticed performance problems when Harvard Dataverse is under load.
-We are investigating in `#9635 <https://github.com/IQSS/dataverse/issues/9635>`_.
+Improvements were made in `PR #10050 <https://github.com/IQSS/dataverse/pull/10050>`_, for example.

 Datasets with Large Numbers of Files or Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We'd like to scale Dataverse to better handle large number of files or versions (`#9763 <https://github.com/IQSS/dataverse/issues/9763>`_).
+We'd like to scale Dataverse to better handle large number of files or versions.
+Progress was made in `PR #9883 <https://github.com/IQSS/dataverse/pull/9883>`_.

 Withstanding Bots
 ~~~~~~~~~~~~~~~~~